kkaur89/SEI-Project-Three/README.md

       packageNumber: { type: Number, required: true, unique: true }
     })

-**User Model**  - For the user model we also added the pre validate/save functions using bcryp for the password, as well as the virtual fields needed for password confirmation.
+**User Model**  - For the user model we also added the pre validate/save functions using bcrypt for the password, as well as the virtual fields needed for password confirmation.

     const userSchema = new mongoose.Schema({
       username: { type: String, required: true, unique: true, maxlength: 40 },